What Do I Do When I Come to Test?

 How Will I Learn About My Test Results?

-- If your pooled test produces a negative result, you will receive an email and a text letting you know that your results are available in the confidential Tufts testing portal, where you may log in to obtain your test results, which will say “NO FOLLOW-UP TESTING NEEDED”.
+You will receive an email and a text letting you know that your results are available in the confidential Tufts testing portal, where you may log in to obtain your test results.

 Testing Provider: Broad Institute